 Lingala language can be divided into four variations: Standard Lingala, Spoken Lingala, Kinshasa Lingala, and Brazzaville Lingala.

 Standard Lingala is mostly used in educational and news broadcasts on radio or television, in religious services in the Catholic Church and is the language taught as a subject at all educational levels.
 Standard Lingala is historically associated with the work of the Catholic Church and its missionaries.
 It is largely used in formal functions.

 Spoken Lingala is the variation mostly used in the day-to-day lives of Lingala speakers.
 This variation of Lingala is historically associated with the work of Protestant missionaries.
-Spoken Lingala is largely used in informal functions, and the majority of Lingala songs use Spoken Lingala over other variations.
+Spoken Lingala is largely used in informal functions, and the majority of Lingala songs use Spoken Lingala.
 Modern Congolese music, called soukous, is one of the most popular in Africa and is a true source of enrichment of the language.